PacificDou/flask_vue_demo/README.md

-# Single Page App for comparing stocks using Vue.js and Flask
+# Single Page App using Vue.js and Flask

 This simple app illustrates how to retrieve stock data (JSON format) from a backend server, and then show the graph and statistics data at frontend site.